WordPoints/dependencies/docs/2-background.md

 Nonetheless, bundling is a common form of dependency management employed within the WordPress ecosystem.

 But the fact that bundling is opaque, not only to users, but often to WordPress itself, also has consequences.
-Not only is the installation of the depdency tied to the installation of the dependent, so are updates.
+Not only is the installation of the dependency tied to the installation of the dependent, so are updates.
 Because of this combination of factors, security patches are often not applied to bundled dependencies in a timely manner.
 This has lead to many hacked sites, and warrants the classification of bundling as a dangerous practice.

 Bundling can work with some success for libraries, because they can be utilized for independent purposes, lessening the liklihood of conflict.
 However, it cannot work for extensions, because by nature they are all generally supposed to be augmenting the same feature set on the site, not separate copies of it.